Skip to main content

 we-move37

-After 4 days in Bhumesthan and a good feeling in our stomach, we leave again.
-We are touched how many villagers have come to say goodbye.
-They are very happy that we want to come back in autumn.
+After four days in Bhumesthan and with a good feeling about it, we're leaving again.
+We were touched by how many villagers came to say goodbye.
+They're very happy that we plan to return in the fall.

-All concerns we had in advance are wiped away, because everything went extremely smoothly.
-Narayan gave us strong support.
-Without his help and his brother, this would never have been possible.
-This is how we think we were able to use the donations very sensibly and functional.
+All our initial concerns have been swept away, as everything went extremely smoothly.
+Narayan provided us with tremendous support.
+Without his help and that of his brother, this would never have been possible.
+We believe we were able to use the donated funds very effectively and efficiently.

 View from Bhumesthan